pyotoru/pyotoru/README.md

 --->

 Hi, I'm Piotr.<br>
-I'm currently learnig about react and redux.<br>
+I'm currently learning about react and redux.<br>
 Other than that I'm still improving my html, css and javaScript skills.<br>